 - 1. If you're after a manual "setup wizard" style installer, run the program client-local-install.exe located in the network share PCClient.
 You can access this share by typing the following address into Windows Explorer. \\<MyServer>\PCCClient\win, where MyServer is the name of the server where PaperCut NG is installed. - 2.
 Administrators looking for an automated install/deployment option should consider the "zero install" strategy.
-See below for details.
+This is the recommended strategy for most Windows network environments as it's 100% self-maintaining. - 3.
+Administrators can also consider deploying via MSI package, allowing the Client software to be remotely installed via Group Policy.
+This option is available for advanced sites which already leverage MSI packages for staged software deployment and continuing with this existing procedure is desirable.

-The recommended approach with Windows Domains is the "zero install" strategy.
+The recommended approach with Windows networks is the "zero install" strategy.
 This involves configuring the workstations via group policy or otherwise, to run the client executable directly off the PCClient share - a share set up during installation.
 This avoids the need to undertake a separate installation process on each workstation and ensures the client software is automatically updated in conjunction with server updates.